 After a period of 7 days, legal ownership passes to Havant Borough Council who will then try to find a new home for the dog.

 If you have lost a dog or you find a stray dog

 - Report the stray dog to the Animal Welfare Officers on 023 9244 6016, who will collect the animal as soon as possible.
 You could also inform your local vets and, if you are close to the district boundary, contact the neighbouring council’s Animal Welfare Officers.

-- Havant Borough Council will use the Portsmouth City Council Stray Dog Kennels to hold stray dogs from Saturday 16 December 2017; the kennel opening hours can be found on their website or by calling 023 9268 8181.
+- Havant Borough Council use the Portsmouth City Council Stray Dog Kennels to hold stray dogs; the kennel opening hours can be found on their website or by calling 023 9268 8181.

 Portsmouth City Council Stray Dog Kennels are located on; Great Salterns Farm, Burrfields Road, Portsmouth, Hampshire, PO3 5HH.

 Outside the above hours, but between 9am and 10pm: please telephone our Stray Dog Acceptance Point on 023 9268 8181 if you have found or lost a dog.
 The owner may have already contacted the kennels and they can put finder and owner in contact to arrange reunification.